devdigital/AutofacSettings/README.md

 }
 ```

-We can now inject this type anywhere we need logging settings, and the properties will automatically be populated from the app/web.config or any `ISettingsSource` that we have registered in the container:
+We can now inject this type anywhere we need logging settings, and the properties will automatically be populated from our `IConfiguration` sources, or from the app/web.config.

 ```
 public class ConfigureLoggingTask